Active Travel, Active Hope

 Book a free ticket or drop-in on the day!

-To find out more, or to sign-up for the 24 hour relay and vigil (with time slots allocated by negotiation), please email jb4change@gmail.com.
+To find out more, or to sign-up for the 24 hour relay (with time slots allocated by negotiation), please email jb4change@gmail.com.

 9th May

-10-2pm: Bike Repair Station (Soul Cycles), Active Travel, Active Hope Banners (A+E), A Bikely Story (a performance by Hazel Darwin-Clements exploring the history of women’s cycling), Block Printing – bring a t-shirt or other fabrics (XR Edinburgh), plus guided tours of the Cathedral bell tower and Phoebe Anna Traquair’s Song of Creation murals in the Song School – the latter acting as inspiration for the whole event (Friends of the Cathedral; offered as part of the Cathedral’s annual Open Day).
+10-2pm: Bike Repair Station (Soul Cycles), Porty Energy (with their urban arrow cargo bike for you to trial ride), Active Travel, Active Hope Banners (A+E), A Bikely Story (a performance by Hazel Darwin-Clements exploring the history of women’s cycling: 10.15am, 11.15pm, 12.15pm), Each Child a Light (exhibition), Block Printing – bring a t-shirt or other fabrics (XR Edinburgh), plus a chance to view the Cathedral bell tower and Phoebe Anna Traquair’s Song of Creation murals – the latter acting as inspiration for the whole event (Friends of the Cathedral; offered as part of the Cathedral’s annual Open Day).

-12 noon: Rung in by Ring Out for Climate Justice youth project with walkers from St Mary’s Episcopal Cathedral and others … (everyone invited)
+12 noon: Rung in by Ring Out for Climate Justice with walkers and cyclists from St Mary’s Episcopal Cathedral and others … (everyone welcome)

-1pm: Extincion Rebellion Edinburgh (also block printing from 10.30am-12.30pm) with Christian Climate Action
+1pm: Extinction Rebellion Edinburgh (also block printing from 10.30am-12.30pm) and Christian Climate Action

-2pm: Solo runner or walker (likley a representative from the Scottish Episcopal Church Net Zero team) to hold the relay while Each Child A Light have their exhibition opening and programme (2-3.30pm) – Gaza focused with community choir etc.
+2pm: Solo walker (open to walking companions) from the Scottish Episcopal Church’s Net Zero Team – to hold the relay while Each Child A Light have their Gaza-focused exhibition opening; sharing information about SEC’s 2030 Net Zero commitment and their sustainable travel grants:

 4pm: Care4Calais, Passion4Fusion, RAM English Conversation Class and other refugee support groups

-6pm: Eco Congregations Scotland – an Emmaus themed walk leading to an Ecumenical Eucharist on the South lawn – open to all faiths and none
+6pm: Eco-Congregation Scotland – an Emmaus themed walk leading to an Ecumenical Eucharist on the South lawn – open to all faiths and none

-7pm: A solo runner or walker – so we don’t distract from the Eucharist – holding space for a ‘more-than-human’ concern
+7pm: A solo runner or walker – holding space for a ‘more-than-human’ concern during the Eucharist

 10pm: Walkers from Work that Reconnects and Quaker representatives